Introduction

 To gauge the site’s potential authority, you should start by evaluating its Domain Authority (DA) and Domain Rating (DR).
 These metrics offer insights into the site’s overall strength and likelihood of ranking well in search results.

-• But consistently declining organic traffic and poor traffic value dogsvets has consistently declining organic traffic and poor traffic value
+- But consistently declining organic traffic and poor traffic value

 So it’s clear that high DA does not necessarily mean it’s a good site.
 Please watch out if your outreach partner only references this metric.
 They should be using this as a gauge, combined with other SEO metrics.